DrOctopusCodes/MyProjects/MyProjects.md

 # Hello!!
 I am Veena.

 :computer: I am a software engineer

-:atom: My favourite IDE is Atom.

 :heart_eyes: I love coding not only for a job but also as a hobby.